+TYPE OF APPLICATION

 The types of use, whether inside a company or by those outside a company, to which this indicator particularly lends itself:

+Internal

-- Self-assessment / internal audit - Third party assessment / culture audit
+- Self-assessment / internal audit

+- Third party assessment / culture audit

+External

+Investor engagement

+SOURCES OF EVIDENCE

-- Records of progress/successes/ problems/ setbacks that are shared across the company - Records of changes made in response to the lessons learned
+DOCUMENTATION - Records of progress/successes/ problems/ setbacks that are shared across the company - Records of changes made in response to the lessons learned

+CONVERSATIONS

-- with senior management - with managers in different parts of the business on the lessons learned
+- · with senior management

+- · with managers in different parts of the business
-Survey / interviews / other feedback from a crosssection of the workforce regarding:

-- Awareness of news on progress/successes being shared across the business - Awareness of news on problems/setbacks being shared across the business - Awareness of any changes that have been made based encourage the sharing of problems and setbacks, as well as progress and successes, to support improved management of human rights risks and impacts.
+WORKFORCE PERSPECTIVES Survey / interviews / other feedback from a crosssection of the workforce regarding: - · Awareness of news on progress/successes being shared across the business - Awareness of news on problems/setbacks being shared across the business - Awareness of any changes that have been made based - on the lessons learned - The ease of sharing news about problems or setbacks with other parts of the business - The value of sharing news about problems or setbacks across the business 41 encourage the sharing of problems and setbacks, as well as progress and successes, to support improved management of human rights risks and impacts.
+LEADERSHIP NO.